Past Events Reports

 Swara Gurao, Prachet Mahawar, Atharv Deshpande, Arnav Sharma, Siddharth Deshmukh, Soumya Warty, Tanvi Gahlot, Pranav Manjrekar, Devishi Jain, Surabhi Dindore

-ISW University Summer Camp 2021: REGISTRATIONS are open
+ISW University Summer Camp 2021: REGISTRATIONS are now closed

 We have summer classes in English, Math, Introduction to Robotics, Arts/Crafts, Scratch Programming etc being scheduled.
 The cost per class is approx $40 for 8 sessions.
 If you sign up for two classes, the cost is $80, and so on.
 The Introductions to Robotics camps is $25 for 5 days.
 Each class is 45+mins